Should Fat Still Be Considered The Dirtiest Word In Nutrition?

 Here we have the good guys when it comes to fat.

-Foods high in monounsaturated fats include almonds, cashews, peanuts, pecans, olive oil and canola oil and avocados.
+Foods high in monounsaturated fats include almonds, cashews, peanuts, pecans, olive oil, canola oil and avocados.

 Now, meet the bad guys

-This is one form of fats that continues to divide the nutritional world in regards to its dangers.
+This is a form of fat that continues to divide the nutritional world in regards to its dangers.
 While the actual effects of saturated fats are still continuously debated to this day, it’s been agreed that excess levels of this fat in the body can increase the risk of heart disease as it raises LDL cholesterol levels.
-Consuming foods that are high in saturated fats can lead to excess calories and weight gain which explains why saturated fats are associated with health issues.
-Perhaps saturated fats can be safe if one consumes them in moderation yet this still needs to be researched further.
+Consuming foods that are high in saturated fats can lead to excess calories and weight gain, which explains why saturated fats are associated with health issues.
+Perhaps saturated fats can be safe if one consumes them in moderation, yet this still needs to be researched further.

-In fact, one recent study published in the American Journal of Clinical Nutrition revealed that saturated fats found in dairy products do not increase the risk for heart disease.
-Saturated fats primarily animal-based and can be found in fatty cuts of beef, pork, and lamb, dark chicken meat and poultry skin, dairy products such as whole milk, butter, cheese, sour cream, ice cream and tropical oils like coconut oil, palm oil, cocoa butter.
+A recent study published in the American Journal of Clinical Nutrition revealed that saturated fats found in dairy products do not increase the risk of heart disease.
+Saturated fats are primarily animal-based and can be found in fatty cuts of beef, pork, and lamb, dark chicken meat and poultry skin, as well as dairy products such as whole milk, butter, cheese, sour cream, ice cream and tropical oils like coconut oil, palm oil and cocoa butter.

 Eating different types of fat

 According to the Dietary Guidelines for Americans, 25 to 35% fats of your daily calories should come from fat.
 Ensure that the source of these fats are monounsaturated and polyunsaturated fats and not trans, or even saturated fats.
 The more you know about fats, the smarter (and healthier) your dietary choices can be.

 Click here to find out which foods are best to feed your locks.